 Solving problems as a team using things like The A3 Problem Solving Process improves our problem solving.
 Similarly, drilling into issues with the 5 Whys helps us understand root causes more and creating an ease/benefit matrix helps us decide what to focus on in the first place.
 When we are actually working on things like this in groups it’s useful to use techniques like silent brainstorming to get the best results.

-To learn more about creativity, innovation and problem solving, you might enjoy the first of our three podcasts specifically on these topics:
+To learn more about creativity, innovation and problem solving, you might enjoy the first of our three podcasts specifically on these topics, the first of which is below:

 The World of Work Project View

 The reframing matrix process is really just saying you need to look at things in a variety of ways to really understand them.
 It’s common sense, but still helpful.
-It’s similar to other approaches out there like de Bono’s thinking hats (about which there is little academic insight).
+It’s similar to other approaches out there like de Bono’s thinking hats (about which there appears to be little academic insight).

 We don’t really have any more to say about it.